 One thing that’s interesting about these birds is that they have two names.
 When served up as poultry meat, they’re known as Cornish chickens.
-But when used as cockfighting champions, they go by the name Indian Game.
+But when used as cockfighting champions, they go by the name of Indian Game.

 3. Modern Game

 You can train these birds to mellow out by raising hens together with a single rooster.
 However, you need to keep the males separated, or else their predatory nature will kick in.
-To keep them at their finest, you should raise these chickens free-range as they don’t do very well in confinement.
+To keep them at their finest, you should raise these chickens free-range, as they don’t do well in confinement.

 4. American Game

-These chickens originated in India where they were raised specifically for chicken death battles.
-Centuries later, they were introduced into Europe where their bloodthirst continued.
+These chickens originated in India, where they were raised specifically for chicken death battles.
+Centuries later, they were introduced into Europe, where their bloodthirst continued.
 Most Asil owners understand the dangerous nature of this bird and are careful when handling and caring for them.

 6. Oriental Game (Oriental Fowls or Jungle Fowl)

-One subvariant of the Oriental Game known as the Sumatra is the best flyer of any chicken breed.
+One subvariant of the Oriental Game, known as the Sumatra, is the best flyer of any chicken breed.
 In good wind conditions, they can fly up to 5 miles without landing.

 Oriental Game chickens are extremely hostile and will often begin fighting each other immediately after hatching.
-Fortunately, the mother hens are very good mothers and break up these squabbles before things get out of hand.
+Fortunately, the mother hens are good mothers and break up these squabbles before things get out of hand.

 Additional Chicken Breed Reads:

-- 20 Meat Chicken Breeds (with Pictures)
+- 15 Best Meat Chicken Breeds (With Pictures)

-- 3 Russian Chicken Breeds (with Pictures)
+- 3 Russian Chicken Breeds (With Pictures)

-- 8 Endangered Chicken Breeds (with Pictures)
+- 8 Endangered Chicken Breeds (With Pictures)